HTTPWorkshop/httpworkshop.github.io/index.md

 Note that a successful submission only entitles the primary author to attend;
 if your company or project wishes to send multiple participants, it is best for them to send separate submissions.
+We will be limiting representation from single companies and projects to assure balanced participation.

 All attendees will be expected to adhere to the [Conference Code of Conduct](http://confcodeofconduct.com).
 We will publish a summary of what